 - Sun and partial shade.
 Best in loamy well-drained soil.
 Once established withstands heat and drought well.
 Tolerant of polluted conditions.
 Fast growing in some areas.

-- Hardy to USDA Zone 4 Native to China and Korea.
+- Hardy to USDA Zone 4 Native to China and Korea, but not Japan

 - Corvallis: Cloverland Park, large tree near the corner of Garfield Ave. and 29th St.